mamalito345/PathPilot_AI/README.md

 All planned items were successfully completed.
 With this sprint, the project reached a Minimum Viable Product (MVP) stage and is now ready for real-world use.
   - **Sprint Review Participants:** `Tuba İlhan Horuz`, `Duygu Başak Acar`, `Melih Talha Bektaş`, `Saim Berk Akçeşme`
   - **Sprint Retrospective:**

+All goals were completed: The planned workload of 200 points was fully achieved by the end of the sprint.

+Team communication was strong: Regular communication via WhatsApp and Google Meet enhanced team collaboration.

+Data and model integration was successful: The AI model and chatbot system were successfully integrated.

+Real user testing was conducted: The system was made ready for use and successfully passed testing.

   - **Other Notes**:
   <details>
     <summary><h3>Additional Files</h3></summary>